LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_6.md

-# ✨ Génération 6 - Kalos
+# ✨ Generation 6 - Kalos

-### 📜 **Liste des invocations de la Première Génération**
+### 📜 **List of Generation VI Summons**

 <p align="center">
-Derrière la beauté de Kalos se cachent des pouvoirs capables d'offrir la vie ou d'apporter la destruction.
-Ces légendes sont liées à l'équilibre fragile du monde.
+Behind Kalos’ beauty lie powers capable of granting life or bringing destruction.
+These legends are tied to the world’s fragile balance.
 </p>

 ## 🦌 Xerneas